DESIRE

 Very often our most fervent desires are God’s will for us.
 These desires are areas of our greatest opportunity and our greatest danger.
 Satan always will attempt to persuade us to take a shortcut to our goals, to try to get what we want without patiently waiting for the Lord.

-We see how Satan works when we consider the three temptations of Christ.
-These are the three temptations that are applied to every son of God.
+We see how Satan works when we consider the three temptations of Christ in Luke

-First, the temptation to turn stone into bread.
+≻ The temptation to turn stone into bread.
 Christ was hungry.
 Christ knew He had miraculous power.
-He knew also He was not to use His power to accomplish worldly ends.
+He also knew He was not to use His power to accomplish worldly ends.

-When we read the warnings of the Apostle Paul about the love of money, how riches pierce the owner through with many sorrows, we guard our heart.
-We will not permit the desire for riches to captivate us.
-We will choose the spiritual treasures that are ours through Christ.
-Thus we insulate ourselves against the temptation to use the Holy Spirit to turn stones into bread, as it were.
+When we read the warnings of the Apostle Paul about the love of money, how riches pierce the owner through with many sorrows, we must guard our heart.
+We must not permit the desire for riches to captivate us.
+We must choose the spiritual treasures that are ours through Christ.
+Thus we insulate ourselves against the temptation to use the Holy Spirit to (as it were) turn stones into bread.

-In order to take a shortcut to that which God has placed in our heart, we have to worship Satan.
+In order to take a shortcut to something God has placed in our heart, we must worship Satan.
 We do not realize we are worshiping Satan, but that is what we are doing.
-When we indulge the passions of our flesh and soul we are worshiping Satan.
+When we indulge the passions of our flesh and soul, we are worshiping Satan.

-If we would avoid being deceived in this manner we have to pray every day, and read our Bible as I have stated.
+To avoid being deceived in this manner, we must pray every day, and read our Bible as I have stated.
 It helps greatly when we can have regular fellowship with fervent disciples.
 Fervent disciples are hard to find in these days because of the grace-rapture-Heaven emphasis in Christian teaching.

-We have to be prepared at all times to suffer.
-We have to work out our salvation with fear and trembling.
-To follow the path of pleasure we have to surrender our integrity.
+We must be prepared at all times to suffer.
+We must work out our salvation with fear and trembling.
+To follow the path of pleasure, we must surrender our integrity.
 The United States of today has a multitude of leaders and citizens who are ready at any time to sacrifice their integrity in order to gain the pleasures they are seeking.

-The third temptation of Christ had to do with self-will.
-How often are we Christians exhorted to “step out in faith and do great things for God.”
-This precisely is the temptation of the high point of the Temple.
+≻ The temptation of the pinnacle.
+The third temptation of Christ involved self-will.
+Today’s teaching exhorts Christians to “step out in faith and do great things for God.”
+This is precisely the temptation of the high point of the Temple.

 Self-will is the mother of all sin.
 Self-will is our inheritance from Satan.
 Getting rid of other forms of sin and rebellion is relatively easy.
 Self-will, however, is at the core of our personality and our greatest obstacle to living in the place where God can put His desires in us and accomplish His purposes through us.

-God’s solution to our self-will is to leave us in undesirable circumstances, and to prevent our having that which we desperately desire.
+God’s solution to our self-will is to leave us in undesirable circumstances, and to prevent our having what we desperately desire.

-I wonder how many Christians there are who are willing to serve God when He prevents their having that which they desire intensely.
-These, and only these, are the believers who will govern with Christ.
+I wonder how many Christians there are who are willing to serve God when He prevents their having what they intensely desire.
+These and only these are the believers who will govern with Christ.

 Remember how the LORD your God led you all the way in the desert these forty years, to humble you and to test you in order to know what was in your heart, whether or not you would keep his commands.
 He humbled you, causing you to hunger and then feeding you with manna, which neither you nor your fathers had known, to teach you that man does not live on bread alone but on every word that comes from the mouth of the LORD.
 (Deuteronomy 8:2,3)